yolken/yolken-blog/site/_posts/2024-03-03-end-of-airplanedev.md

 jobs, so we were sad to see them go.

-To top it all off, the CEO (who was also a co-founder) announced that he was leaving so that he could work on some sort of personal, AI-related passion project.
+To top it all off, the CEO (who was also a co-founder) announced that he was leaving so that he could work on a personal, AI-related passion project.
 The CTO (the other co-founder) would be taking his place.
 His departure wasn’t a huge surprise- he had been very clearly burnt out and disengaged for months.
 But, it’s still never a good sign to lose the leader of your organization.